Nonperturbative Effects in Energy Correlators: From Characterizing Confinement Transition to Improving $\alpha_s$ Extraction

 Energy correlators provide a powerful observable to study fragmentation dynamics in QCD.
 We demonstrate that the leading nonperturbative corrections for projected $N$-point energy correlators are described by the same universal parameter for any $N$, which has already been determined from other event shape fits.
 Including renormalon-free nonperturbative corrections substantially improves theoretical predictions of energy correlators, notably the transition into the confining region at small angles.
 Nonperturbative corrections are shown to have a significant impact on $\alpha_s$ extractions.

-\sectionPaper{Introduction} The angular distribution of energy in high-energy scattering offers a powerful experimental lens through which to explore the Lorentzian dynamics of Quantum Chromodynamics (QCD).
+\sectionPaper{Introduction} The mysterious process of fragmentation in Quantum Chromodynamics (QCD) describes how an individual quark or gluon undergoes hadronization to turn into hadronic final states in particle colliders.
+The angular distribution of energy in high-energy scattering offers a powerful experimental lens through which to explore the Lorentzian dynamics of this fragmentation process.
 Central to this exploration is the energy flow operator~\cite{Sveshnikov:1995vi,Tkachov:1995kk,Korchemsky:1999kt,Bauer:2008dt,Hofman:2008ar,Belitsky:2013xxa,Belitsky:2013bja,Kravchuk:2018htv},